ronen-aniti/Motion-Planning/README.md

 ## Project Overview
 ### The Background
 Describe the Udacity program.
 Describe this section of the Udacity program.
 Describe the intended audience.
+Describe the learning objectives.
 ### The Problem
 Summarize the problem.
 ### The Solution